-Harsher in Hindsight: After the embassy shoot-out, M is so angry at Bond she tells him that she's seriously considering giving him up to the authorities.
-In Skyfall, Raoul Silva seeks revenge on M specifically because M betrayed him to the Chinese.
-So that threat M made at Bond in Casino Royale is not an empty threat.
+Harsher in Hindsight: After the embassy shoot-out, M is upset enough at Bond's recklessness she tells him that she's seriously considering giving him up to the authorities.
+If what happened to Raoul Silva in Skyfall means anything, M is not making an empty threat.

 Older Than They Think: The idea of Bond being a humorless government-paid assassin who doesn't use gadgets and fights realistic terrorists instead of flamboyant super-criminals.
 Seen for the first time, this can come off as a deconstruction of the Bond mythos, but it's actually how the character was originally portrayed in Fleming's novels.
 Casino Royale is probably one of the most accurate adaptations of the original novels to hit the big screen.